sailfish009/openstructure/modules/doc/install.rst

   * Usually, you will receive errors for those variables when executing `cmake` and set them accordingly as needed.

+* `OPENGLPREFERENCE_LEGACY` switches the GL implementation to be used by OpenGL.
+  The default is what should be used on modern systems.
+But since there are some reports on the internet claiming that the default does not work everywhere, this switch enables the usage of the legacy implementation of GL.

 Build Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^